Strategy, Legal & Operations

 Common warning signs of expense report fraud are:

-Optical Character Recognition (OCR) tools can convert scanned or photographed receipts into searchable text, ready for analysis by the software.
+Optical Character Recognition (OCR) tools can convert scanned or photographed receipts into searchable text, making it easier for the software to analyze expense data at scale.

 When combined with machine learning and rule-based filters, the system can detect altered data, unusual claim frequencies, or vendor inconsistencies.